FAQs

 Is the Isle of Man a low tax area?

 Being a separate legal jurisdiction the Isle of Man has its own tax laws.
 Taxation rates are generally lower than in the UK.
+There is no Capital Gains Tax or Inheritance Tax.
 However the Island should not be viewed as a haven.
 It has high standards of fiscal morality and a strict anti-money laundering code.

 Back to top -